vijay-ss/bitmex-live-stream/README.md

 Also be sure to set the project_id as an environment variable: `export PROJECT_ID={your-project-name}`

+## Compiling Maven modules
+This project leverages Apache Maven for managing dependencies of all submodules.
+In order to install dependencies, compile and execute each module, run the following:

+`mvn -pl bitmex-publisher -am clean install`
+`mvn -pl bitmex-publisher -am compile`
+`mvn exec:java -pl bitmex-publisher -Dexec.mainClass=BitmexWebsocketClient`

+The steps above can be executed for each submodule, by replacing the name in each command.

-## Build docker image locally for testing
+## Build Docker image locally for testing

+### Publisher
-`docker build -t bitmex-stream .`
-`docker run -it bitmex-stream`
+`docker build . -f bitmex-publisher/Dockerfile -t bitmex-publisher` `docker run -it bitmex-publisher`

 ## Build application on Google Cloud Platform